juampi92/WeDJ/README.md

 Smart playlist player for your Local Network.

-Launch the server on the machine that connected to the audio device, and let people that are connected to your Local Network create a playlist based on the music that is on your computer.
+Launch the server on the machine that's connected to the speakers, and let people that are connected to your Local Network create a playlist based on the music that is on your computer.

 Install
 ==================